-- Upon completion of their B.A., graduates may work in settings such as social services (e.g., social worker, child welfare), mental health (e.g., youth counselor, geriatric counselor), and education (e.g., behavior analyst).
+- Upon completion of their B.A., graduates may work in fields such as social services, mental health, education and human resources.

-- Some of our graduates have used their degrees as springboards into a wide range of professions not directly related to Psychology, such as business, consulting, computer industries and library science.
+- Some of our graduates have used their degrees as springboards into a wide range of professions not directly related to Psychology, such as business, consulting, computer industries, marketing, retail, sales, public health, and library science.

-- Many of our B.A. recipients continue their education by seeking graduate degrees in Psychology.
-Others pursue professional degrees in medicine, dentistry, law, business and other areas.
+- Many of our B.A. recipients continue their education by seeking graduate degrees in psychology.
+Others pursue professional degrees in law, business, human resources, public health, social work, social policy, and other areas.

 Career and Graduate School Options

-Come to Our "What Can I Do With a B.A. in Psychology?"
-Event
+"What Can I Do With a B.A. in Psychology?"

 To assist students with the wide array of career and graduate school options available to them, each spring semester the Psychology Department holds a "What Can I Do With a B.A. in Psychology?" event.